DeSyn's Decentralized Asset Management Journey - Contract

 The RightsManager contract is used by the ConfigurableRightsPool contract to manage whether to enable user and token whitelisting.
 It is only set by the creator when the contract is initialized and cannot be changed subsequently.
 Therefore no monitoring is required.

-The ConfigurableRightsPool contract is one of the core contracts that manages the ETF.
+The ConfigurableRightsPool contract is one of the core contracts that manages the pool.
 Users can add and remove liquidity through this contract.
 The owner/admin can be designated by the creator, and can only perform the contract's token whitelist, fee collection, and new pool creation operations.
 There is no problem with excessive authority and the contract does not retain funds, so no monitoring is required.

 Multicall is generally used by the front end to perform specified operations quickly and efficiently on the chain.
 It only provides an external calling function and does not involve any data storage.